R300-AI/ITRI-AI-Hub/docs/pages/quick-start.md

 ### MediaTek Genio Series

-    The MediaTek Genio series of embedded systems is designed for versatile applications, offering a balance of performance and power efficiency.
-This series all supporting **Ubuntu-22.04** and **Yocto** operating systems.
+<p>The MediaTek Genio series of embedded systems is designed for versatile applications, offering a balance of performance and power efficiency.
+This series all supporting **Ubuntu-22.04** and **Yocto** operating systems.</p>

 |  Devices     | Genio 350    | Genio 510     | Genio 700     | Genio 1200     |
 | :----------: |:------------:|:-------------:|:-------------:|:--------------:|